jaredLo/meeting-summarizer/readme.md

 ## 🎙️ Finding & Setting Your Audio Device

-By default, the script uses `sd.default.device = 3`, which on a MacBook Pro is usually the built‑in mic.
+Get the index for your mic.
 To discover your system’s device index:

 ```bash
 python - <<EOF